mhanberg/advent-of-code/README.md

-# Advent of Code 2017
+# Advent of Code

-My answers to the Advent of Code 2017 challenges, in Elixir and Crystal!
+My answers to the Advent of Code challenges.

 [Advent of Code](http://adventofcode.com/)